Xilinx/foc-motor-ctrl/docs/src/app_deployment.md

   plots will refresh.
 Note that a minimum refresh interval will be enforced based on the current sample size (a larger sample size requires a larger refresh interval).
 * The gain text boxes are used to adjust the proportional and integral gains of the corresponding control loop.
 * The Speed Setpoint text box is used to set the speed setpoint when running the motor in speed mode.
 The valid range of speed setpoints is -10000 to 10000 rpm.
 * The Torque Setpoint text box is used to set the torque setpoint when running the motor in torque mode.
-The valid range of torque setpoints is -2.5 to 2.5 Newton meters.
+The valid range of torque setpoints is -2.5 to 2.5 amps.
 * The Open Loop - Vd text box is used to set the  direct voltage (Vd).
   The valid range for Vd is -24 to 24 volts.
 Note: Normally this should be set to ~0V.
 * The Open Loop - Vq text box is used to set the quadrature voltage (Vq).
   The valid range for Vq is -24 to 24 volts.
 * The Fault Status indicators show if any faults have occured.
 When a critical fault occurs, the corresponding indicator will turn red.
 For a warning level